Biomolecular Design of Veins and Arteries

 The different functions of the arterial and venous systems correspond to design variations in their endothelial cells, reflecting their heterogeneity once again.
 Studies have been conducted to examine the phenotypic diversity of vascular endothelial cells through genetic profiling, whose results are displayed in Fig. 7 (Chi et al., 2003).
 The ECs of arteries are long, slender, or ellipsoidal in the direction of undisturbed blood flow (dela Paz and D’Amore, 2008).
 Conversely, they are shorter and wider in veins to reflect the lower rates of blood flow and shear stress levels (dela Paz and D’Amore, 2008).
 Although arterial ECs are predominantly thicker, the cuboidal cells of high endothelial venules (HEVs) serve as exceptions (dela Paz and D’Amore, 2008).

-Fig. 7 Studies that employ global expression profiling reveal the diversity of vascular endothelial cells.
+Fig. 7.
+Studies that employ global expression profiling reveal the diversity of vascular endothelial cells.
 [Adapted from Chi et al., 2003] (a) Identification of large and microvascular EC gene expression with hierarchical clusters. (b) Unsupervised hierarchical clustering of gene expression patterns of cultured ECs.

 Structural diversity also exists between the endothelial cells of pulmonary and systemic arteries to reflect their different responses to changes in ambient oxygen levels.
 While reduced oxygen levels cause pulmonary vascular beds to vasoconstrict, this same stimulus causes systemic vessels to vasodilate (Sandoo et al., 2010).
 This variant suggests a difference in the cells that are situated within the wall to first detect the change in concentration: ECs (Sandoo et al., 2010).
 A study performed to characterize the morphology of the blood vessels of rats confirms this, where aortic ECs were reported to be long and narrow with dimensions of 55 x 10 μm while the pulmonary artery ECs displayed sizes of 30 x 14 μm (Aird, 2007).

 The expression and organization of intercellular junctions also varies between arteries and veins.
 The junctions are involved in intercellular adhesion and communication, and they differ according to the site-specific functional needs of the vessel (Dejana et al., 2008).
 The junctions in arteries are tighter and present higher levels of organization than veins (Dejana et al., 2008).
-A comparative analysis of the endothelial cells across the vascular tree produces the conclusion that local environment conditions and genetic determinants suit structure to operation.
+A comparative of the endothelial cells across the vascular tree produces the conclusion that local conditions and genetic determinants suit structure to operation.

 Vascular Smooth Muscle Cells: Abundant Cells